austinhuang0131/austinhuang0131.github.io/matrix-homeservers.md

 This is a list of public Matrix homeservers as compiled by me.
 Support for this list is provided at [`#public_servers:asra.gr`](https://matrix.to/#/#public_servers:asra.gr).
 Remember:

-* For long-term usage, choose a homeserver that you trust, [is properly federated](https://federationtester.matrix.org/), has an environment suitable to your use, and is designed to last.
+* For long-term usage, choose a homeserver that you trust, [is properly federated](https://federationtester.matrix.org/), has a high version number, has an environment suitable to your use, and is designed to last.
 * Any homeserver you choose gets to access all the unencrypted data about your account!
 * **It bears reminding** that all participants of public discourse should foster a respectful environment, and that homeserver operators should discourage disruptive behaviour.
 As such, this list excludes homeservers that are known to harbour bad actors.
 Refer to [Criteria](#criteria).